What is a planetarium?

 * Under-3s free

-You can also buy an 'Astro Ticket' (combined Royal Observatory admission + Planetarium ticket), saving up to £7 for families (£2 for individuals).
+You can also buy an 'Astro Ticket' (combined Royal Observatory admission + Planetarium ticket).

 To avoid disappointment, we strongly advise that you pre-book.